-The Monroe Brothers' return apple parer is small and elegant.
-Some of the apples found at grocery stores today are too large for this parer.
+The Monroe Brothers' slow return apple parer is small and elegant.
+Some of the apples favored at grocery stores today are too large for this parer.
 It is important to pick out small to medium sized apples for many of the 19th Century parers.

 Browne, J. D., inventor, Machine for Paring Apples, 1856 May 6.
 US14800.